columose/columose/README.md

 * Extracted real-world data relating to *Foot and Mouth disease (FMD)* in animals from the *World Organisation of Animal Health's* public database.
 * Cleaned the dataset by removing duplicate entries, Nan values, etc (Pandas).
 * Performed time-series analysis to determine when peaks in variables of interest occurred and further explored whether variables of interest appeared to be related (NumPy, Matplotlib, Seaborn).
-* Employed regression models to determine that FMD outbreaks have been dealt with in Europe through increased culling rates (scikit-learn).
+* Deployed regression models to determine that FMD outbreaks in Europe have been dealt with by increased culling rates (scikit-learn).
 * Detailed description, code, figures, and interpretation can be found at the following [repository](https://github.com/columose/WOAH-FMD-dataset.git).

 ![figure](https://github.com/columose/columose/blob/dfbabc4dfc11d6944f8f3095c20bf3398ad27f21/Github%20figures/Choropleth%20original.png)